Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Experiments

-Figure~\ref{fig:ablations} quantitatively demonstrates that only using the signal provided by object self-occlusions (``without occluders'' plot in orange) cannot recover illumination as accurately as our method, which leverages the cue of unintended shadows (``with occluders'' plot in blue).
+\boldstart{Object self-occlusion does not contain enough signal.} Figure~\ref{fig:ablations} quantitatively demonstrates that only using the signal provided by object self-occlusions (``without occluders'' plot in orange) cannot recover illumination as accurately as our method, which leverages the cue of unintended shadows (``with occluders'' plot in blue).
 In particular, exploiting unintended shadows is increasingly important as the illumination contains higher frequencies (Figure~\ref{fig:ablations}a) and as the object material becomes increasingly diffuse (Figure~\ref{fig:ablations}b).

-\paragraph{Larger occluders improve illumination recovery.} Figure~\ref{fig:ablations}c shows that increasing the size of the unseen occluders improves the accuracy of the recovered environment maps.
+\boldstart{Larger occluders improve illumination recovery.} Figure~\ref{fig:ablations}c shows that increasing the size of the unseen occluders improves the accuracy of the recovered environment maps.
 Increasing the occluder size effectively improves the problem's conditioning by creating a larger variation in the incident lighting across points on the object.

 \paragraph{Parameterization ablation study.}